-SDREO-0370-10.
-This 400 kW fuel cell project utilizes directed biogas from a landfill and natural gas.
-The system became operational in December of 2010 and therefore is required to comply with SGIP renewable fuel use requirements.
-Itron has obtained directed biogas invoices from January 2011 through December 2011.
-Natural gas consumption data are expected to be available from utility metering but have not yet been received.
+SCE PY10-004.
+This 800 kW fuel cell utilizes directed biogas and natural gas.
+The system became operational in March 2011 and therefore is required to comply with SGIP renewable fuel use requirements.
+Itron has obtained directed biogas invoices from July 2011 through June 2012 from the SGIP participant.
+Itron has been unable to collect metered data for this system from the utility companies.
 The information available at the time this report was prepared is not sufficient to determine compliance with renewable fuel use requirements.
+Metered data is expected to become available in the future.